web3/web3.js/docs/docs/guides/web3_plugin_guide/index.md

 }
 ```

-In the below example, the end user is registering the above `CustomRpcMethodsPlugin` onto an instance of `Web3Context`:
+In the below example, the end user is registering the above `CustomRpcMethodsPlugin` with an instance of `Web3Context`:

 ```typescript
 // registering_a_plugin.ts